majkinetor/Install-SqlServer/README.md

 ## Notes

+- Behind the proxy use HTTP_PROXY environment variable
 - SQL Server Management Studio isn't distributed along with SQL Server any more.
 Install via chocolatey: [`cinst sql-server-management-studio`](https://chocolatey.org/packages/sql-server-management-studio)
 - On PowerShell 5 progress bar significantly slows down the download.
 Use `$progressPreference = 'silentlyContinue'` to disable it prior to calling this function.